While some of us may get anxious about flying, it’s pretty common and known to be generally safe for people — but what about for our pets?

 Pets as Passengers

 Some airlines allow smaller pets to travel in the main cabins.
-But the FAA has some rules:

 - Your pet container must be small enough to fit underneath the seat without blocking any person’s path to the main aisle of the airplane.